Developers have long debated what is the best operating system.

-This type of OS gives the maximum time for each of the critical operations that it performs.
-As a result, the operating system has to guarantee that the events will be processed in a given time.
+The main aim of this system is executing real-time applications.
+It gives the maximum time for each of the critical operations that it performs.
+As a result, it guarantees the events will be processed in a given time.

-Some of these systems might allow multi-tasking, but they have special algorithms in place for scheduling.
-These ensure that the OS switches tasks according to their priorities so that the deadlines are met for every task.
+This OS uses a specialized scheduling algorithms, this is to ensure that it switches tasks according to their priorities so that the deadlines are met for every task.

-Examples of Realtime operating systems include: air traffic control systems, weapons control systems, industrial control systems, and control machinery.
+Some of the commonly known real-time OS include Windows CE, OS-9, and Symbian.
+Some common application of real-time include air traffic control systems, weapons control systems, industrial control systems, and control machinery.

-The main goal in multiprogramming operating systems is to improve resource utilization and system throughput.
-They acheive this by organizing the computing jobs in a manner that ensures that the CPU always has a job to execute at any one time.
+The main goal in multiprogramming operating systems is to improve resource utilization and system throughput and this is achieved through organizing the computing jobs in a manner that ensures that the CPU always has a job to execute at any one time.